 Adaptation is the emotional process responsible for healing, recovery and resilience, including the development of work-around’s in the brain for that which doesn’t work.
 The irony of hypersensitive children is that they are in dire need of adapting yet less likely to experience the emotional conditions that are conducive to this process.
 Aggression is a primary indicator of both the need, as well as the failure, of adaptation.
 Nothing could be more important than restoring the neural plasticity of the brain of the hypersensitive child.
 Strategies are provided for how to do this as well as how to handle the aggression of the non-adaptive child in such a way as to not exacerbate the underlying problem.

 Session 4 - Hypersensitivity, attachment and play

 In this session we focus on the two kinds of interventions that are most promising for deep and lasting change.
 The more dysfunctional the hypersensitive brain, the more in need for strong emotional connections with caring adults to compensate.
 A strong working relationship is also necessary to provide the conditions that are conducive to emotional health and optimal development.
 Such children should not be dealt with outside a context of attachment.

 The play mode is being discovered as the context in which the brain heals itself, neural plasticity is maximized, attachments are more likely to form, attention is at play, emotions tend to self-regulate, and new neural networking takes place.
 We explore the kind of play that is most helpful and provide suggestions of how to activate the play mode in the child.

-It is not yet available for study in an self paced online format.
 The tuition fee for Making Sense of Hypersensitivity is $125.
 There is no accompanying DVD for this course.

 Neufeld Institute Faculty member Jule Epp is the coordinator for this course.